vitch/jScrollPane/README.md

 # How to get it

-## CND
+## CDN
-Up-to-date CND version is kindly provided by: [CNDJS jScrollPane](https://cdnjs.com/libraries/jScrollPane)
+Up-to-date CDN version is kindly provided by: [CDNJS jScrollPane](https://cdnjs.com/libraries/jScrollPane)

 ## NPM
 Up-to-date Node version [jScrollPane](https://www.npmjs.com/package/jscrollpane) is also available from NPM.